pingcap/docs/tidb-cloud/backup-and-restore.md

 >
 > For [Serverless Tier clusters](/tidb-cloud/select-cluster-tier.md#serverless-tier-beta), the backup and restore feature is unavailable.
 You can use [Dumpling](https://docs.pingcap.com/tidb/stable/dumpling-overview) to export your data as a backup.
 >
-> Currently, TiDB backup and restore has the following restrictions:
+> Currently, the backup and restore feature has the following restrictions:
+>
-> 1. Temporarily TiDB Cloud does not support restoring table data under the mysql schema, including user permissions and system variables.
-Users in need are recommended to use dumplings & lightning to manually backup and restore these data, refer to [document](https://docs.pingcap.com/tidb/dev/backup-and-restore-using-dumpling-lightning).
+> - TiDB Cloud does not support restoring tables in the `mysql` schema, including user permissions and system variables.
+You can use [Dumpling and Lightning](https://docs.pingcap.com/tidb/dev/backup-and-restore-using-dumpling-lightning) to manually back up and restore these data.
-> 2. If turning on and off PITR multiple times, temporarily you can only choose the time point in the recoverable range after latest PITR enabled , and the earlier recoverable range is not supported.
+> - If you turn on and off PITR (Point-in-time Recovery) multiple times, you can only choose a time point within the recoverable range after the most recent PITR is enabled.
+The earlier recoverable range is not accessible.
-> 3. You cannot disable automatic backup.
+> - You cannot disable automatic backup.

 ## Backup